isabella232/dynamic-media-classic.en-1/help/navigation-basics.md

 **Build** Choose a Build task from the menu.
 The Build panel opens so you can create an asset type.

-**Publish** Opens the Publish screen so you can publish rich media assets to Dynamic Media Classic Image Servers and the rest of the Dynamic Media Classic SAAS Infrastructure.
+**Publish** Opens the Publish screen so you can publish rich media assets to Dynamic Media Image Servers and the rest of the Dynamic Media Classic SAAS Infrastructure.
 See Publishing.

 **Jobs** Opens the Jobs screen so you can examine records of upload and publish jobs.